dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/flex-container.md

 toolBar.flexDirection = "row"; // display toolbar items horizontally
 toolBar.alignItems = "center"; // align toolbar items vertically center
-toolBar.registerCustomProperty("flex", 0.1, dali.PROPERTY_READ_WRITE); // 10 percent of available space in the cross axis
+toolBar.flex = 0.1; // 10 percent of available space in the cross axis
 ~~~

 Then we create another flex container as the content area to display the image, and it will be displayed in the bottom of the main container.